Orbiit/ugwisha/README.md

 - a better colour picker
 - period descriptions
 - zero, H, and staff periods support
-- show week previews (like UGWA)
 - better date selector
-- show events
 - randomly selected sheep doodles
-- warning the user if it has been too long since they fetched the alternate schedules
-- keeping the user from viewing summer break/next year
 - weather
 - barcode generator